mmcnicol/presentations/tech-lead/change.md

     * we want to be successful in the future
   * progress monitoring
     * highlight the progress, not the decline (if you do X, you will get better at Y in the future)
+* an example from an electricity bill - which aimed to encourage people to be more efficient with their energy usage
+  * social incentives
+    * a chart showing, throughout the year,
+      * avergage energy usage of people in your neighbourhood
+      * your energy usage
+      * energy usage of your most efficient neighbour
+    * you automatically want to improve towards that of your most efficient neighbour
+  * immediate rewards
+    * a smily face (you are doing good)
+    * there is an apportunity to get a 2nd smiley face (an opportunity for progress)
+  * progress monitoring
+    * the chart shows your energy use throughout the year
+    * gives a sense of control of your use of electricity
 * give people a sense of control is a really important motivator
 * fear induces inaction
 * the thrill of a gain induces action
+* try positive strategies rather than threats

 ## links
 * [How to support individual change as part of your organizational change management plan](http://wendyhirsch.com/blog/how-to-change-individual-behavior-organizational-change-management-plan)